daison12006013/php-struct/readme.md

   - [x] Data type is different from the value returned
   - [x] Returned type is different from the value returned
 - [ ] Validation (in progress...)

+## License

+The php-struct library is open-sourced software licensed under the [MIT license.](/license.md)